How to Improve Your Drawing Skills through Incremental Growth

 If you can’t find any, pull out work from further back in time.
 I promise you will see some growth!

 How do you feel now?
-Write down a new statement underneath what you wrote in the beginning of the exercise.
+Write down a new statement underneath what you wrote at the beginning of the exercise.

 Ready?
 Do it now!